Beginner, Canning, Kitchen Basics

 • Naturally high acid fruits including apples, blackberries, cranberries, blueberries, peaches, pears, strawberries, and raspberries.

-• Low acid fruits will need acid added to them.
-These include figs, melons, Asian pears, bananas, dates, , ripe pineapple, papaya, and persimmons.
+• Low acid fruits will need acid, such as lemon juice, added to them.
+These include figs, melons, Asian pears, bananas, dates, ripe pineapple, papaya, persimmons and tomatoes.

-• Vegetables also need a little acid to them.
-Vegetables that lend themselves well to canning are asparagus, beans, peas, cucumbers (pickles), corn, green beans, garlic, greens (lettuce, spinach, kale, collards), onions, pumpkins and squash (summer and winter varieties).
+• Vegetables also need a little acid added to them.
+Vegetables that lend themselves well to canning are asparagus, beans, peas, cucumbers (pickles), corn, green beans, garlic, greens (spinach, kale, collards), onions, pumpkins and squash (summer and winter varieties).

 Canning supplies: